saratabbu/Blinkit-Analysis/README.md

 Blinkit Sales Performance Analysis

-This project aims to conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution.
-Using Power BI, we visualize key metrics and derive actionable insights to identify opportunities for business optimization and strategic growth.
+This project involves analyzing Blinkit's sales, customer satisfaction, and inventory data using both Excel and Power BI.
+Working with both tools allowed me to observe key differences in data handling and dashboard creation—Excel offered ease in data manipulation, while Power BI excelled in interactive and scalable visualizations.
+The project also highlighted challenges in data cleaning and integration, providing valuable insights into each platform's strengths.

 Objective